lsst-ts/ts_m2gui/doc/developer-guide/developer-guide.rst

 In this design, the view always shows the data sent from the model.
 This helps to minimize the business logic in view and makes the tests easier.
 If you want to cache the data for a smooth showing in view, you need to do this in the **Model**.
+The controller in MVC reuses the existed module in `ts_m2com <https://github.com/lsst-ts/ts_m2com>`_, which provides the mock server for the simulation purpose as well.

 The `Qt signal <https://doc.qt.io/qt-6/signalsandslots.html>`_ is used to do the data exchange.
 The `emit()` and `connect()` in the class diagrams mean the class **emits** a specific signal and **connects** it to a specific callback function.